jsamuel1/terraform-aws-rancher-server/README.md

 - Includes a sidekick app for automatically removing hosts due to be terminated by an autoscaling group (via autoscaling lifecycle hooks)
 - Mostly configurable with variables (happy to accept PRs for new vars)

+### TODO - jsamuel1
+- Use ALB & CertificateManager for SSL Termination
+- remove nginx
+- Use Secrets Manager for DB connection passwords
+- Use RDS Aurora MySQL Serverless

 ### Example usage

 Include the following in your Terraform config: